dylan-lang/opendylan/documentation/website/source/about/examples/getters_setters_functions.rst

 Getters & Setters are functions
 *******************************

-Many object-oriented languages encourage you to define a get_foo and set_foo function for each member variable foo.
+Many object-oriented languages encourage you to define a ``get_foo`` and ``set_foo`` function for each member variable foo.
 These allow you to control access to the variables and provide for future extensibility.
-For example, set_foo could be modified to keep a table of values of foo.
+For example, ``set_foo`` could be modified to keep a table of values of foo.

-Dylan provides for this extensibility without having to write the accessor functions up front.
+Dylan provides for this extensibility without having to write the accessor functions yourself.
 Consider a simple Dylan class:

 .. code-block:: dylan